 health treatment into primary care visits.

 Program Clearinghouse Examples

 Provides a platform for information regarding behavioral health integration.

 Integrating Mental Health into

-Highlights important considerations and recommendations for integrating mental health and primary care.
+Highlights important considerations and recommendations for integrating mental health and primary

 Author(s): Funk, M., Saraceno, B., Drew, N., & Faydi, E.

 Citation: Mental Health in Family Medicine, 5(1), 5-8